SharePoint/PnP-Guidance/articles/Information-management-sample-app-for-SharePoint.md

 ## Before you begin
 <a name="sectionSection0"> </a>

-To get started, download the  [Core.InformationManagement](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.InformationManagement) sample app from the [Office 365 Developer patterns and practices](https://github.com/OfficeDev/PnP/tree/dev) project on GitHub.
+To get started, download the  [Core.InformationManagement](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.InformationManagement) sample add-in from the [Office 365 Developer patterns and practices](https://github.com/OfficeDev/PnP/tree/dev) project on GitHub.

 We recommend that you create at least one site policy, and assign it to your site before you run this app.
-Otherwise, the app will start without displaying sample data.
+Otherwise, the add-in will start without displaying sample data.
 For more information, see  [Overview of site policies in SharePoint 2013](http://technet.microsoft.com/en-US/library/jj219569%28v=office.15%29.aspx).

 ## Using the Core.InformationManagement sample app